nihalalfred/todomvc-tests/Chapter 1 - Setting up Cypress/SettingUpCypress.md

 > TODO: Add image5 here

-Note: We won't be needing the examples folder as we would be writing our own tests so we are going to delete this folder so it won't distract us.
+Please Note: We won't be needing the examples folder as we would be writing our own tests so we are going to delete this folder so it won't distract us.